Penhale Sands: Penhale Camp

 Penhale Camp was established in 1939, to the north of the dunes, as a World War II emergency measure to train anti-aircraft gunners.
 There still remains evidence of the gun sites, searchlight batteries and defensive positions such as pillboxes and trenches.

-On 7 June 1940 the camp was bombed by a single German bomber, probably looking for the nearby St Eval airfield; twenty-two British soldiers were killed in the raid, most were subsequently buried in nearby Perranporth.
+On 7 June 1940 the camp was bombed by a single German bomber, probably looking for the nearby St Eval airfield; twenty-two British soldiers were killed in the raid, most were subsequently buried in nearby St Piran Church Perranzabuloe.
 In 1943 the camp was occupied by the United States Army Corps of Engineers as part of the buildup to Operation Overlord, the D-Day landings.
 The engineers built the fourteen Nissen huts on the Camp; still used today as accommodation for training units.
 In 1955, three Royal Artillery men drowned while swimming in the sea at Perran Corner.
 These dangerous waters, with treacherous rip tides, have also claimed the lives of at least two civilians.